 - Playwrights' name must NOT appear on the script.

 - In addition, writers should submit character descriptions, a short synopsis and up to three questions they would like to ask of the observers on the night.
+These should be added to your scene to make one document.
 Please specify any vital casting information, such as required accent and character age at this point.

 Submissions are anonymous.
 Please do not include your name anywhere on the document.